Trevormdluli/autopro/README.md

 Ice Blasting Specialist, using advanced technology to safely remove dirt and contaminants without damaging the integrity of every vehicle surface.
 Jay & Jack
 Paint Specialists dedicated to dent removal, paint correction, ceramic coatings, and PPF.
 They ensure flawless finishes.

+Booking page:
+a how it works section was added and Frequently Asked Questions along with answer were added along with icons Contact page: a Newsletter Signup was added